src-d/blog/content/post/handshakes_pagerank.md

 without using GitHub API?
 The same failure happened with [bmorganatlas/fusiontest5](https://github.com/bmorganatlas/fusiontest5)
 (besides, it has 10,000+ branches!).
 Other repositories seem to be legit and typically have thousands of contributors, hence high PageRank.
+We are currently building out a large data pipeline that will increase the quality of our data and expand it beyond GitHub to almost all git repositories on the web.

 Summary
 -------